 Check handlebar and corresponding steering nozzle operation before starting.
 Never turn handlebar while someone is near the rear of the watercraft.
 Keep away from the propulsion system.

 When operating in reverse, steering direction is reversed.
 Turning the handlebar to the right while backing up steers the watercraft to the left.
+Refer to OPERATING INSTRUCTIONS subsection for detailed instructions.

-2) Engine Start/Stop Button
+2) Engine START/STOP Button